Iran and the Islamic State: 2025

 In June 2025, Israeli Prime Minister Benjamin Netanyahu said that Israel was arming the Popular Forces, a Rafah-based group led by Yasser Abu Shabab, during the Gaza war.
 The Popular Forces have been linked to IS; some of its prominent figures have been identified as former IS militants who fought in the Sinai insurgency.
 Abu Shabab has denied any collaboration with Israel or connections to IS.
 The researcher and analyst Aymenn Jawad Al-Tamimi disputed claims that the Popular Forces are affiliated with IS; he argued that their use of the Palestinian flag in their logo and uniforms would be unacceptable to IS even as a disguise, and that collaboration with Israel constitutes apostasy from Islam from IS's perspective.

-Israeli prime minister Netanyahu has reluctantly admitted to arming anti-Hamas factions in the Gaza Strip.
+Israeli Prime Minister Netanyahu has reluctantly admitted to arming anti-Hamas factions in the Gaza Strip.

 Allegations were raised by Avigdor Lieberman and Netanyahu's response was to say, "Israel is working to defeat Hamas in various ways".

 Some took this as confirmation of the story.

-Only one of the recipient groups has been publicly identified.
-Led by Yasser Abu Shebab.
-His family responded by disowning him, and dating that they wanted him assassinated.
+Only one of the recipient groups has been publicly identified as the Popular Forces which was founded by Yasser Abu Shabab (who was killed on 4 December 2025).
+His family responded by disowning him and stating that they wanted him assassinated.

 A similar reaction to the families of Gazans who conducted suicide bombings against Hamas, in sympathy with ISIS.

-Yasser Abu Shabab was previously imprisoned by Hamas for criminal offences. but escaped when Gaza's prison was bombed.
+Yasser Abu Shabab was previously imprisoned by Hamas for criminal offences, but escaped when Gaza's prison was bombed.

-The move was criticised because previously Netanyahu supported an anti-PLO group, Hamas, who eventually allied with factions of the PLO against Israel during the second intifada.
+The move was criticised because previously, Netanyahu supported an anti-PLO group, Hamas, which eventually allied with factions of the PLO against Israel during the second intifada.

-Leila Molana-Allen, said there has been no evidence of Hamas attacking aid convoys.
-She added that there was no evidence the groups being armed were loyal Israel.
+Leila Molana-Allen said there has been no evidence of Hamas attacking aid convoys.
+She added that there was no evidence that the groups being armed were loyal to Israel.

 Allen also said that the Israel-supported militants had previously admitted that the aid being looted previously was "for their fighters".

-Several months previously, in November 2024 a Hamas government spokesperson said that their security forces had killed twenty looters with links to ISIS.
+Several months previously, in November 2024, a Hamas government spokesperson said that their security forces had killed twenty looters with links to ISIS.

+A high-ranking senior commander, Issam Nabahin, was formerly a member of the Islamic State's Sinai Province.
+Nabahin was sentenced to death by Hamas in 2023 for independently firing rockets at Israel, before his escape during the Gaza War.
+Nabahin was captured again by Hamas in 2025, but escaped again after an Israeli drone bombed his prison, allowing him to escape.